-Tiago Guedes’ latest The Domain dissects a wealthy Portuguese family in the second half of the 20th century as a libertarian young patriarch struggles with duty, family, politics and his own personal destructive freedom.
+Tiago Guedes’ latest offering The Domain dissects a wealthy Portuguese family in the second half of the 20th century as a libertarian young patriarch struggles with duty, family, politics and his own personal destructive freedom.

 We’re in Portugal 1943, and a father shows his young son the swinging corpse of his older brother who has hung himself on a tree in the grounds of the enormous family estate.
 “Remember when it finishes, it finishes,” is the harsh lesson the child receives and one he understandably flees from.
 It’s a beautiful if harsh prologue to a film which is part-Giant, part-Wuthering Heights.
 Joao Fernandez (Albano Jeronimo) will grow up to be a handsome young prince with sideburns that could trip up any beauty, plus a powerful physique made for riding horses and gracing sports cars.